celebrezze/flam-methods-comparison/README.md

 **Raw Data**:
 The raw-data folder consists of five dataframes in .csv format.
 For more comprehensive information regarding each of the dataframes, see the metadata.
 Below are descriptions for those dataframes:

-  *lit.review.csv*: this exhibits the methods used in the 134 studies identified in the literature review along with identifiers for the studies (authors and year), a description of the size of sample (if included) either in terms of weight (g), length (cm), area (cm2), or volume (cm3)
+  *lit.review.csv*: this exhibits the methods used in the 134 studies identified in the literature review along with identifiers for the studies (authors and year), a description of the size of sample (if included) either in terms of weight (g), length (cm), area (cm2), or volume (cm3), and a description of the heating temperature or irradiance of the method used.

-  *lit.review.locations.csv*: this accompanies the lit.review, but focuses on the locations (latitude and longitude and notes on the location) that samples were gathered from for each study (if included).
+  *lit.review.locations.csv*: this accompanies the *lit.review.csv*, but it focuses on the locations (latitude and longitude and notes on the location) that samples were gathered from for each study (if included).
 The accuracy of the locations vary, as some studies provided specific coordinates while others provided broad regions or stated that samples were in greenhouses near their laboratory and the coordinates for the laboratory were used.
+This was used to make *Fig2a.lit.review.locations.all.ignitions*

   *local_flam_data_all.csv*: this includes the flammability testing results for chapparal shrubs, *Adenostoma fasciculatum* and *Ceanothus megacarpus*, reporting a variety of metrics including multiple ways to identify samples, bins of LFM, the method used (either epiradiator -- EPI or hot plate -- HP), live fuel moisture and water potential data along the benchtop drydown, a variety of flammability metrics (flame height (fh), time to first glow (ttfg), glow to ignition (gti), time to ignition (tti), flame duration (fd), glow duration (gd), post-flame glow (pfg), maximum temperature (temp.max), and temperature at ignition (ignition.temp)), sample weight, the proportion of new growth, and a variety of other variables.
 For more information and a comprehensive breakdown of each variable, see metadata.